History of Stephens Store

 About this time, C. C. Elkins sold his store to C. A. Harmonson (2020 note – C. A.’s name was either Columbus Arizona or Columbus Augustus, little wonder he went by his initials).
 Duncan and Stephens moved across the street to the northwest corner, taking the post office with them.
 After Duncan’s death, the store was known as “Richard Stephens – The Post Office Store.”
 Just north on Central Avenue there was a large packing house.
 Stephens had long recognized that Fillmore needed a hall in which to hold meetings and entertainment, so he took over the packing house in the evenings.
 Stephens’ Hall, as it became to be called, used rows of packing boxes as seats.
 There was a stage about three feet high with a corner walled off at each side for dressing rooms.
 One popular early-day entertainer was Charles Heatherly who gave serious, humorous, and dialect recitations, with music by Arthur Sallee, pianist.
 Admission was 25 cents, with children 15 cents and reserved seats 35 cents.
 Dances were held frequently on Saturday nights – admission $1.
 When a traveling theatrical company came from a one-night stand in Santa Paul, the Fillmore Herald declared with obvious sincerity: “Fillmore is becoming more like New York City every day.”

 In the years before Stephen built his new store, the old-time lock boxes for the patrons of the post office were located on the outside of the building.
 The arrival of the mail was an exciting event.
 Rain or shine, everyone gathered outside the store to get their mail and exchange the latest news with their neighbors.
 On September27, 1907, the big topic of discussion was the electric light Stephens had strung across Central Avenue from his store to the store of Harmonson and Rood.
 This was Fillmore’s very first street lighting.
 Stephens’ new building, which opened on March 12, 1910, was a one-story structure of stucco over brick, designed mission-style and built by contractor J. C. Blair.
 The post office was separate from the store with its own entrance as well as an entrance from the store.
 Over the outside entrance to the post office, a flagpole was erected.
 This flagpole remains in place today (1988), though it is no longer in use.
 In addition to the post office, this modern store offered general merchandise, a meat market, a public telephone, and a small jewelry store run by John Lawton.
 A six-foot cement sidewalk, one of the first in downtown Fillmore, was put in at the new building.
 At the store’s corner entrance, which faced both Main and Central, the sidewalk at the threshold featured the owner’s name set in green and white tiles.
-The tiled name remains in place to this day (2020 – it is still in place).
+The tiled name remains in place to this day (2022 - the owners have removed the tiles).

 Like most of the early businessmen of Fillmore, Richard Stephens was deeply involved in the affairs of the community.
 He was one of the organizers and a director of the Fillmore State Bank until 1913 when, with others, he organized the Fillmore Branch of the Farmers and Merchants Bank of Santa Paula.
 After that institution was consolidated with the Pacific-Southwest Trust and Savings, Stephens became vice president of the Fillmore branch.
 In addition to many other interests, he owned several extensive citrus ranches He and his wife Stella, whom he married in San Diego on Christmas Day in 1903, were members of a group instrumental in bringing the Trinity Episcopal Church building from the Bard Estate in Port Hueneme in 1933, to land donated by Stephens.